gbv/bartoc.org/README.md

 }
 ~~~

-To be able to log in, add, and edit vocabularies, the login needs to be configured as well:
+To be able to log in, add, and edit vocabularies, you need to setup and configure an instance of [Login Server](https://github.com/gbv/login-server) as well (example for local installation):
 ```json
 {
   "login": {